-Since 1982, the NSW Government has met the ongoing challenge of providing sufficient housing for seniors and people with a disability.
-State Environmental Planning Policy (SEPP 5) was introduced to deal with housing for older people and people with a disability.
+In 1982, the NSW Government made a State Environmental Planning Policy (SEPP 5) to support the supply of housing for older people and people with a disability.

-In March 2004, the Department replaced SEPP 5 with a new policy focused on balancing growing demand for accommodation with maintaining the character and feel of local neighbourhoods - State Environmental Planning Policy (Seniors Living) 2004.
+In March 2004, the Government replaced SEPP 5 with a new policy focused on balancing growing demand for this type of accommodation with maintaining the character and feel of local neighbourhoods - State Environmental Planning Policy (Seniors Living) 2004.

 In September 2007, Amendment No 2 changed the name of the SEPP to State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004.
 It also introduced site compatibility certificates for seniors housing.

 In February 2019, the NSW Government introduced a temporary moratorium that meant that the Seniors Housing SEPP did not apply in Heritage Conservation Areas in Greater Sydney.
 The moratorium was due to expire in June 2020.
 However, the moratorium has now been extended until 1 July 2022.